javidmedina/lucidOS/README.md

 # lucidOS – Release Overview and Future Plans

 lucidOS is a sleek, Ubuntu-based Linux distribution designed to be the most user-friendly operating system for both casual and advanced users.
-Inspired by macOS and CuteFishOS, it combines macOS’s smooth experience with the ability to easily run both Linux and Windows software. lucidOS offers :
+Inspired by macOS and CuteFishOS, it combines macOS’s smooth experience with the ability to run both Linux and Windows software easily. lucidOS offers :

 # Dual modes: